Arif Ali (publisher)

 Arif Ali (born 13 March 1935) is a Guyanese-born publisher and newspaper proprietor who migrated to London in 1957.
 The company he founded in 1970, Hansib, was among pioneering publishers in the UK that disseminated publications of relevance to Britain's black community, others including New Beacon Books (1966) and Bogle-L'Ouverture Publications (1968).
 Hansib went on to become the largest black publisher in Europe.

+In March 2024, Ali was announced as winner of the annual Bocas Henry Swanzy Award for Distinguished Service to Caribbean Letters.

 Biography

 Family background and early years

 One of seven children, Arif Ali was born in Danielstown, on the Essequibo coast, British Guiana (now Guyana); two of his grandparents were Indian indentured labourers, but by the time of his birth the family had become wealthy landowners.

 After graduating from high school in Georgetown, Ali left on 12 August 1957 for London, England, intending to study economics, and arrived at Victoria Station on 3 September, having travelled to Britain via the Canary Islands, Spain, Italy and France.
 He initially worked at different jobs, including on the buses and as a porter in a hospital — where in 1958 he met a young English nurse named Pamela who three months later became his wife.